kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-05-call-registered-service-from-kyma.md

    EOF
    ```

-4. To expose the Function outside the cluster, create an APIRule custom resource.
+4. To expose the Function outside the cluster, create an API Rule custom resource.

    ```bash
    cat <<EOF | kubectl apply -f -